Corey Seager Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.62 team ERA that ranks third among all league pitching staffs.
+- The Mariners have the ninth-ranked team ERA across all league pitching staffs (3.84).

-- Mariners pitchers combine to surrender 47 home runs (0.8 per game), the fewest in the league.
+- The Mariners give up the first-fewest home runs in baseball (51 total, 0.9 per game).

 © 2023 Data Skrive.
 All rights reserved.